Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :flight_arrival: Updated/New Features

-Azure API Management support for custom widgets in the developer portal is now generally available.
-Custom widgets make it easier to integrate with external systems and they provide a different way to represent data (e.g., a modified API reference or user profile pages) in the developer portal.
+**Azure API Management support for custom widgets in the developer portal is now generally available.**

+- Custom widgets make it easier to integrate with external systems and they provide a different way to represent data (e.g., a modified API reference or user profile pages) in the developer portal.
-This release also enhances custom widget development by providing “scaffolding code" in Vue, React, and native TypeScript as well as an open source npm package - removing the need to write code from scratch.
+- Enhance custom widget development by providing “scaffolding code" in Vue, React, and native TypeScript as well as an open source npm package - removing the need to write code from scratch.

-Supporting these capabilities in the managed developer portal provides you with an alternative to maintaining self-hosted portals, while offering more advanced extensibility options and better manageability and source control than available previously through the “Custom HTML” widget.
+- Supporting these capabilities in the managed developer portal provides you with an alternative to maintaining self-hosted portals, while offering more advanced extensibility options and better manageability and source control than available previously through the “Custom HTML” widget.

 [Documentation](https://azure.microsoft.com/updates/general-availability-azure-communication-services-support-for-teams-identities/)